-Claim: Musician Miles Davis made a crude remark upon meeting Nancy Reagan.
+Claim: Musician Miles Davis made a crude remark upon meeting First Lady Nancy Reagan.

 [Miles] Davis was a man of few words.
 When he did speak, his words often had a similar effect to a hand grenade being lobbed into the room.
 In 1987, he was invited to a White House dinner by Ronald Reagan.
 Few of the guests appeared to know who he was.
 During dinner, Nancy Reagan turned to him and asked what he'd done with his life to merit an invitation.
 Straight-faced, Davis replied: "Well, I've changed the course of music five or six times.
 What have you done except f**k the president?"

 Origins: Miles Davis was an American jazz trumpeter, characterized as follows on Wikipedia:

 Miles Davis is regarded as one of the most innovative, influential and respected figures in the history of music.
 He has been described as "one of the great innovators in jazz."
 The Rolling Stone Encyclopedia of Rock & Roll noted "Miles Davis played a crucial and inevitably controversial role in every major development in jazz since the mid-'40s, and no other jazz musician has had so profound an effect on rock.
 Miles Davis was the most widely recognized jazz musician of his era, an outspoken social critic and an arbiter of style — in attitude and fashion — as well as music".
 His album Kind of Blue is the best-selling album in the history of jazz music.

 In December 1986, Miles Davis was in attendance at Kennedy Center Honors events celebrating the presentation of Lifetime Achievement Awards to Lucille Ball, Ray Charles, Hume Cronyn and Jessica Tandy,